open-mmlab/mmsegmentation/configs/beit/README.md

 upernet_beit_large_fp16_8x1_640x640_160k_ade20k-8fc0dd5d.pth $GPUS --eval mIoU
 ```

 Since relative position embedding requires the input length and width to be equal, the sliding window is adopted for multi-scale inference.
 So we set min_size=640, that is, the shortest edge is 640.
-So the multi-scale inference of config is performed separately, instead of '--aug-tes'.
+So the multi-scale inference of config is performed separately, instead of '--aug-test'.
 For multi-scale inference:

 ```shell
 sh tools/dist_test.sh \